Updated: June 29th, 2026

 • Both need a high school diploma or GED certificate.

 • Both must also complete a state-approved educational program at a cosmetology school, vocational school, or community college.
-These programs usually take at least nine months and may lead to an associate’s degree.
+These programs usually take at least six months.

 • Both must complete a written and practical exam process to earn a license granted by the state cosmetology board.
 Some states require a year of internship or apprenticeship before you can sit for the licensure exam.

-• Both must meet the requirements to renew the license each year, which may include continuing education hours.
+• Both must meet the requirements to renew their licenses as established by state regulations.
 Some states offer a master aesthetician license for those who complete advanced training requirements.

 Though the similarities are many, each of the two professions has its specific requirements.